Visual Arts

 CFA AR 389

-Covers the basic principles of design, composition, and form-making.
-These topics are investigated holistically, beginning with their historical origination, contemporary application, and finally in the context of individual practice.
-Projects and class meetings are structured to help develop a design process and critique skills.
-The goal is to provide a rigorous understanding of the foundational principles and skills that serve as a strong base for all future design course work and practice.
-Working knowledge of the Adobe Creative Suite is helpful; software will not be taught.
-Laptop required.
-Materials and printing costs are extra.
+Graphic design elective focuses on learning the basic principles of design, composition and form making.
+We will investigate each of these topics holistically, beginning with their historical origination, contemporary application and finally in the context of your own visual arts practice.
+Projects and class meetings will be structured to help you develop a design process and critique skills.
+The goal of this course is to provide a rigorous understanding of these foundational principles and skills which will then serve as a strong base for future visual arts course work.
+Additionally, we will spend a significant amount of time outside the studio—all experiences are designed to connect and expose you to Boston’s design scene as well as generate excitement towards lifelong learning.
 4 cr.
-Tuition: $3180
+Tuition: $3260

 Top